 Productivity in Canada averaged 89.46 points from 1981 until 2022, reaching an all time high of 126.52 points in the second quarter of 2020 and a record low of 67.26 points in the third quarter of 1981.
 This page provides - Canada Productivity - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Canada Productivity - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Productivity in Canada is expected to be 110.64 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Productivity in Canada to stand at 111.38 in 12 months time.
-In the long-term, the Canada Productivity is projected to trend around 113.89 Index Points in 2020, according to our econometric models.
+Productivity in Canada is expected to be 110.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Productivity is projected to trend around 113.00 points in 2023 and 114.00 points in 2024, according to our econometric models.